kuzzleio/documentation-old/src/guide/essentials/persisted.md

 ---

-## Mapping Rules
+## Mappings

-Kuzzle Backend uses Elasticsearch as a persistent document store, which uses mapping rules to assign a type to a document field.
-These mappings are attached to a `collection` (aka `type` in Elasticsearch terminology) and are automatically inferred from input documents if no mapping rules are preconfigured.
+Kuzzle Backend uses Elasticsearch as a persistent document store, which uses mappings to assign a type to a document field.
+These mappings are attached to a `collection` (aka `type` in Elasticsearch terminology) and are automatically inferred from input documents if no mappings are preconfigured.

-If you want to control how Kuzzle Backend interprets your documents, we recommend that you configure your own mapping rules using our mapping rules creation endpoint.
+If you want to control how Kuzzle Backend interprets your documents, we recommend that you configure your own mappings using our mappings creation endpoint.

-Create a mapping rule by sending a `PUT` request to the `http://localhost:7512/<index name>/<collection name>/_mapping` and setting the mapping rule in the request body.
+Create a mapping by sending a `PUT` request to the `http://localhost:7512/<index name>/<collection name>/_mapping` and setting the mapping in the request body.

-Use [this](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/mapping.html) syntax when definng a mapping rule.
-For example, if we want to create a mapping rule that will define a field `birthday` as a `date` type, we would send the following JSON in the body:
+Use [this](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/mapping.html) syntax when definng a mapping.
+For example, if we want to create a mapping that will define a field `birthday` as a `date` type, we would send the following JSON in the body:

 ```json
 {